w3c/secure-payment-confirmation/explainer.md

 communicates with the Account Provider via a back-channel protocol.
 However, Account Providers are increasingly looking to authenticate Customers during online payments.
-This is done for both regulatory reasons (e.g. [SCA] in the European Union) or for fraud prevention reasons - either fradulent Customers or fradulent Merchants.
+This is done for both regulatory reasons (e.g. [SCA] in the European Union) and for fraud prevention reasons - either fradulent Customers or fradulent Merchants.

-Existing methods of authenticating a Customer during an online payment are either high friction (e.g. embedding challenge iframes from the Account Provider) or have poor user privacy (e.g. data-collection or tracking the user for risk analysis, to provide a 'frictionless flow').
+Existing methods of authenticating a Customer during an online payment are either high friction (e.g. embedding challenge iframes from the Account Provider or redirecting to the Account Provider site or app) or have poor user privacy (e.g. data-collection or tracking the user for risk analysis, to provide a 'frictionless flow').
 The payments industry needs a consistent, low friction, strong authentication flow for online payments.

 The [Web Authentication (WebAuthn) API][webauthn] makes FIDO-based authentication available on the web, which provides a strong, low-friction